What Is Epiphany And When Is Twelfth Night?

 Some people believe that you will have bad luck all year if the decorations are left up beyond Twelfth Night or Epiphany.

-So as Twelfth Night (5 January) is this week it is the time to take down your tree and decorations and pack then away in the loft, cellar or garage for another year.
+So Twelfth Night (5 January) is the time to take down your tree and decorations and pack then away in the loft, cellar or garage for another year.
 How amazing is it that the decorations are a joy to put up but somehow a chore to take down.